ayush20222/Hate_Speech_Detection/README.md

-# hatespeechdetection
+# Hate-Speech-Detection
-Hate Speech Detection in Machine Learning with Python
+In the project, we will learn how to do Hate Speech Detection using Python programming language It is the model which identifies and detects hateful and offensive speech being poured on the internet.